funkhaus/wp-shopify-js/README.md

     *   `async updateCheckoutUrl()`
         Update the `checkoutUrl` of this instance.
 You shouldn't need to call this in most cases - the checkout URL is available in `data` and modified each time the cart is modified.

+    *   `async getProduct(id)`
+        Get product info for a given Shopify ID and save in the cache.

 ### Store